 - The XFLD Quick-Start Checklist – This is an essential, stripped-down version of the main manuals to get you started immediately without getting lost in the main program which you can read at your own pace later.
 It contains a detailed step-by-step, itemized checklist to set you up before you start, like a pre-flight inspection before take-off.

 - The Fastest Fat Loss Week EVER – This booklet is an ancillary protocol designed to make you safely lose the greatest possible amount of fat in as little as 7 days.
 The author claims it is the most strategic quick fat loss strategy ever developed, which is a bit redundant since the regular protocol is quick and extreme enough.

 - The 7 Day Spot Reduction Solution – This manual allegedly offers you a spot fat loss blueprint.
-Not very convincing, as there is not such a thing like spot reduction.
-The authors claim that these spot reduction techniques are scientifically proven, but fails to provide references for it.
+Not very convincing, as there is not such a thing as spot reduction.
+The authors claim that these spot reduction techniques are scientifically proven, but fail to provide references for them.

-- The 7 Day Xtreme Fat Flush – Again, another 7 day blueprint, this time for detox.
-Allegedly, an all natural food solution to help you purify your body, reducing inflammation and cleansing your liver.
+- The 7 Day Xtreme Fat Flush – Again, another 7-day blueprint, this time for a detox.
+Allegedly, an all-natural food solution to help you purify your body, reducing inflammation, and cleansing your liver.
 The purpose of this detox blueprint is to flush out the “trapped” fat cells.

 The Bottom Line

-If you want to lose as much fat as possible but avoid crush diet effects like slow metabolic rate, weight rebounds and muscle loss, this plan may work well for you for the short term.
+If you want to lose as much fat as possible but avoid crush diet effects like slow metabolic rate, weight rebounds, and muscle loss, this plan may work well for you in the short term.

 It cannot be sustained continuously because of its taxing nutritional and workout design and requires layoffs and cycling with different, more gentle plans.
 Because of this, it may also be NOT indicated for people in poor health, unfit, or in advanced age.